Your parenting style can greatly affect how your kids grow up.

-The demand that arises from an authoritarian parenting style differs vastly from its similarly-named authoritative.
+The demand from an authoritarian parenting style differs vastly from its similarly-named authoritative.

-These similar words are drastically diverse when it comes to styles, with the authoritarian style resulting in a much more controlled environment with little room for two way respect and communication.
+These similar words are drastically diverse regarding styles, with the authoritarian style resulting in a much more controlled environment with little room for two-way respect and communication.

-The result of anything different comes with harsh punishment, enforcing control.
-Children are led blindly to obey rules, and will sadly lack the self-esteem to ask questions.
+The result of anything different comes with harsh punishment, and enforcing control.
+Children are led blindly to obey rules and will sadly lack the self-esteem to ask questions.

 Pros and Cons of The Authoritarian Parenting Style